 An extraordinary private collection of watercolors and drawings by Andrew Wyeth depicting the subjects memorialized in his legendary painting Christina's World, one of the best-known works of American art.
 This book presents rarely seen watercolors and drawings Andrew Wyeth made of his friend Christina Olson, her brother Alvaro, and the weathered Maine farmstead where they lived.
 It features moving portraits and serene interior and exterior views of the house and the surrounding land, now memorialized in Wyeth's 1948 tempera painting Christina's World, one of the most famous paintings in the history of American art and now in the Museum of Modern Art, New York.
 Some forty-five works from the collection of the Marunuma Art Park in Japan, rarely shown before in the United States, are accompanied by works from the Farnsworth as well as by historical photographs of Wyeth, the Olsons, and the house.
 Otoyo Nakamura writes about the history of this collection of Wyeth works, and Michael Komanecky addresses the place of the Olson farm in Wyeth's career over three decades, and how Christina's World and the Olson House have inspired pilgrimages for fans of Wyeth's work.
 Despite its isolated location and seasonal schedule, Olson House draws thousands of visitors each year from around the world.
 The Olson House, acquired by the Farnsworth Art Museum in 1991, has been recommended for National Landmark status.

-Помимо книги The House of Truth Вас так же могут заинтересовать скидки и акции на другую литературу
+Помимо книги J. Thornton An essay on the best means of promoting the spread of Divine Truth in the unenlightened villages of Great Britain Вас так же могут заинтересовать скидки и акции на другую литературу